-A weight-carrying hitch supports the trailer tongue weight, just as if it were luggage located at a hitch ball or some other connecting point of the vehicle.
-These kinds of hitches are the most popular on the market today and they are commonly used to tow small and medium sized trailers.
+A weight-carrying hitch supports the trailer tongue weight, just as if it were luggage located at a hitch ball or some other connecting point of the truck.
+These kind of hitches are the most popular on the market today and they are commonly used to tow small- and medium-sized trailers.